Investing for kids doesn’t need to be complicated. This approach will equip your children with the basics so they can make wise investing decisions.

 Older teens can be given more responsibility such as paying for cell phone bills, gas for the car, clothing, and any entertainment expenses.

-Providing kids with a bit of cash, as well as making them responsible for certain expenses, provides a real-life learning experience of money management.
+Providing kids with a bit of cash or a debit card, as well as making them responsible for certain expenses, provides a real-life learning experience of money management.

 Kids should be given a small enough amount that they’ll need to save up for these items, but not so much that the goal is difficult to reach.

 For more advice about setting up an allowance for your child see: How to Get Started on Kids Allowance – the Right Way